saveourtool/save-cli/save-plugins/warn-plugin/README.md

 Please note, that it is important for test resources to have specific keywords.
 For test file it should be `Test`.

 ### Examples
 If you don't like to read long readme file, you can simply check [examples](/examples/kotlin-diktat/warn).
+There are all available configurations that you need.

 ### Source files
 Test source files (input for SAVE) should have a comment line (use single-line commenting syntax of the target programming language for it)